 Dugan O'Neil was born in Miramichi, New Brunswick, obtained a BSc. at the University of New Brunswick, an MSc. at the University of Alberta and PhD in physics at the University of Victoria.
 As a professor of physics at Simon Fraser University, his research has focused on the search for new particles and interactions at high energy particle colliders at Fermilab and CERN.
 From single top quarks to Higgs bosons, his contributions have tended to focus on the "big data" problem of extraction of small signals from large backgrounds.

-Together with the AVPR (pro tem), O'Neil works to raise SFU’s research profile to an internationally competitive level.
+Together with the AVPR and the AVP Knowledge Mobilization and Innovation, O'Neil works to raise SFU’s research profile to an internationally competitive level.